-In April 2004, our board of directors approved, effective upon the completion of this offering, our 2004 Stock Incentive Plan, under which 1,400,000 shares have been reserved for future issuance.
+In 2004, our board of directors approved, effective upon the completion of this offering, our 2004 Stock Incentive Plan, under which shares have been reserved for future issuance and our our 2004 Non-Employee Director Stock Option Program, under which shares have been reserved for future issuance.
 To the extent that any outstanding options or warrants are exercised or shares acquired, there will be further dilution to new investors.